OpenVoiceOS/community-docs/docs/faq.md

 media player

-OCP is a [OVOSAbstractApplication](https://github.com/OpenVoiceOS/OVOS-workshop/blob/dev/ovos_workshop/app.py#L47), this means it is a standalome but native OVOS applicatiom with full voice integration
+OCP is a [OVOSAbstractApplication](https://github.com/OpenVoiceOS/OVOS-workshop/blob/dev/ovos_workshop/app.py#L47), this means it is a standalone but native OVOS application with full voice integration

 OCP differs from mycroft-core in several aspects:

 - Can run standalone, only needs a bus connection
-- OCP provides it's own intents as if it was a skill
+- OCP provides its own intents as if it was a skill
-- OCP provides it's own GUI as if it was a skill
+- OCP provides its own GUI as if it was a skill
 - mycroft-core CommonPlay skill framework is disabled when OCP loads
 - OCP skills have a dedicated MycroftSkill class and decorators in ovos-workshop
 - OCP skills act as media providers, they do not (usually) handle playback